muwa37/kolodachan/server/README.md

 Activate virtual enviroment:
 > [!NOTE]
-> If you using windows :poop: figure out this step by yourself (or install GNU/linux :trollface:)
+> If you using windows :poop: figure out this step by yourself (or install GNU/linux :trollface:).
-you must add *../server/src/* to your *$PYTHONPATH* or imports won't work
+> you must add *../server/src/* to your *$PYTHONPATH* or imports won't work.
 ```console
 source activatevenv.sh
 ```